\\\ Winter Rabbit Care

-Hutches should be watertight and secure, and early autumn is a good time to have made any necessary repairs needed before bad weather, including siting it off the ground and ensuring there’s a strong, secure bolt lock that foxes can tamper with.
+Hutches should be watertight and secure, and early autumn is a good time to have made any necessary repairs needed before bad weather, including siting it off the ground and ensuring there’s a strong, secure bolt lock that foxes cannot tamper with.

-Adding carefully an extra layer of defence, such as additional mesh, attached from the outside to their living quarters can be important for older worn out mesh doors or a sheet of perspex which will allow your pet to see out but help insulate inside.
+Adding carefully an extra layer of defence, such as additional mesh, attached from the outside to their living quarters can be important for older worn-out mesh doors or a sheet of perspex which will allow your pet to see out but help insulate inside.

 Your pet rabbit needs to be kept warm like all our pets during lower temperatures.

-Bad weather arrives and it’s essential to have turned the hutch around, so that the new position doesn’t allow driving rain, sleet and snow into the hutch causing your pet rabbit to suffer even lower temperatures and discomfort, particularly dampness.
+Bad weather arrives and it’s essential to have turned the hutch around so that the new position doesn’t allow driving rain, sleet and snow into the hutch causing your pet rabbit to suffer even lower temperatures and discomfort, particularly dampness.

 During colder times, more newspapers can be used to provide more comfort with bedding hay placed on top.
-Pet rabbits need to have much more clean, quality bedding hay to snuggle into during winter months.
+Pet rabbits need to have much more clean, quality bedding hay to snuggle into during the winter months.

 Provide enough fresh quality hay and pellets to eat, making sure they keep their body fat high.
-Food levels and weight can always be adjusted when weather starts to improve.
+Food levels and weight can always be adjusted when the weather starts to improve.

 Your pet rabbit needs to have a constant supply of fresh water and more checks should be made that it hasn’t frozen over.

-It’s important to interact with your pet rabbit more regularly during winter even though it’s cold outside for owners, giving your pet exercise in a safe place letting it stretch and move freely around.
+Pet rabbits are sociable animals and like the company of another rabbit.
+They become depressed easily when living on their own so it is very important to interact with your pet rabbit more regularly during winter even though it’s cold outside for owners, giving your pet exercise in a safe place letting it stretch and move freely around.

 In The home